Dino4674/MVVMCoordinatorKit/README.md

 #### Navigation (Push/Present)

 Each `Coordinator` has its own `Router`, which you use to do all the push/pop/present/dismiss calls.
 However, the `BaseCoordinator` class has convenience functions for `push`, `present`, and `setRoot` `Coordinator`, which automatically handles the release of resources for you when `Screen` is removed from the view stack.
-It doesn't matter how the Screen is removed, all cases are supported for resources autorelease:
+It doesn't matter how the `Screen` is removed, all cases are supported for resources autorelease:
 - Pushed `Coordinator`
     - *Back* button from `UINavigationController`
-    - interactive left-screen-edge pan
+    - interactive left-screen-edge pan pop gesture
-    - manual call of `router.popModule`
+    - manual call to `router.popModule`
 - Presented `Coordinator`
     - interactive top-to-bottom pan dismiss gesture
-    - manual call of `router.dismissModule`
+    - manual call to `router.dismissModule`

 ```
 public func pushCoordinator(_ coordinator: BaseCoordinator, deepLink: DeepLinkType? = nil, animated: Bool = true, onPop: RouterCompletion? = nil)